 Mary P. Crotty was appointed Chief Operating Officer of the Financial Accounting Foundation in November 2014.
 In this role, Ms. Crotty manages the Foundation’s business operations, including technology, finance, publications, and other key business activities.
 She brings to her role an extensive background in corporate operations and governance.

 Ms. Crotty joined the FAF team from Bank of America, where she was a managing director and, for four years, leader of the Corporate Compliance and Regulatory Relations groups.
 Prior to that, she held a variety of roles, including global compliance risk chief operating officer and business support executive in Global Markets and Global Research.

 Bob Kalina has served the Financial Accounting Foundation (FAF) as vice president of human resources since January, 2009.
 Prior to that, he was the director of human resources, a position he held since August 2007.
 Bob was hired by the Foundation in February 2007 as project manager for the XBRL Taxonomy project.

 Prior to joining the Foundation, Bob was vice president, human resources and business operations for DSL.net, Inc. from 2000–2007.
 Previously, Bob was Vice President, Logistics for Staples Communications, Inc. from 1997–2000.
 From 1983 to 1997, he worked at TIE Communications, Inc., where he served as Corporate Vice President of Engineering and Operations from 1990–1997.

-Prior to joining the FAF staff, Kim was a member of the FASB staff from 1989–2010.
-Her last role on the FASB staff was a senior project manager leading the FASB/IASB joint project on financial statement presentation.
-Before joining the FASB staff, she was a corporate accounting and financial reporting manager with Savin Corporation, and an accounting and tax reporting supervisor with AMAX Inc.
+Previously, Ms. Petrone was director of the FAF PIR team, and a member of the FASB staff from 1989 to 2010.
+Before joining the FASB staff, Ms. Petrone was a corporate accounting and financial reporting manager with Savin Corporation, and an accounting and tax reporting supervisor with AMAX Inc.